The Beighton Scoring System measures joint hypermobility on a 9-point scale. The joints assessed are:

 A. 5th FINGER/’PINKIES’

-Rest palm of the hand and forearm a flat surface with palm side down and fingers out straight.
-Can the 5th finger be bent/lifted upwards at the knuckle to go back beyond 90 degrees?
+Test both sides: Rest palm of the hand and forearm a flat surface with palm side down and fingers out straight.
+Can the fifth finger be bent/lifted upwards at the knuckle to go back beyond 90 degrees?
 If yes, add one point for each hand.

-While standing, with knees locked (bent backwards as far as possible), does the lower part of either leg extend more than 10 degrees forward?
-If yes, add one point for each side?
+Test both sides: While standing, with knees locked (bent backwards as far as possible), does the lower part of either leg extend more than 10 degrees forward?
+If yes, add one point for each side.

 Can you bend forward and place the palms of your hands flat on the floor in front of your feet without bending your knees?
 If yes, add one point.